 Patients with obstructive sleep apnoea need to be made aware of the impact their daytime sleepiness can have, particularly on work and driving.
 In the UK, any patients on CPAP treatment should inform the DVLA.

 Obstructive sleep apnoea can result in significant cardiovascular co-morbidity, increasing the risk of developing hypertension, ischaemic heart disease and stroke.
-Treating OSA successfully reverses these risks.
 Consequently, all patients with obstructive sleep apnoea should have their cardiovascular risk profile regularly calculated and managed accordingly.
+However, early treatment of obstructive sleep apnoea with CPAP has an excellent prognosis, with near normal cardiovascular function and all-cause mortality rates in treated individuals.

 Key Points

-- Obesity is its main risk factor
+- Obesity is the main risk factor for developing OSA